muradhuseynov1/muradhuseynov1/README.md

-# Hi there, I'm Murad Huseynov 👋
+# Hi there, I'm Murad Hüseynov 👋

 I'm an AI & Data Science specialist and software developer based in Rome, Italy.
 I am currently pursuing an MSc in Computer Science at Sapienza University of Rome, building upon my previous experience as a Software Developer at Nokia Networks & Solutions.
 I'm passionate about machine learning, computer vision, and building robust, automated systems.